 Summer in Inverness

-One of our favourite times of year here, is the second half of May to mid June.
+One of our favourite times of year here is the second half of May to mid-June.
 This is usually before the midges come out in force and the days are endless.
 See about how to avoid midges, but we wouln’t expect them to be too much of a problem.
 You may already know it, but this far north in early summer the sun is often still shining at 10 pm and it hardly gets dark at all.

 Winter in Inverness

 The days are shorter in winter, but not as short as those further south in London for example.
-Here, our daylight hours are about 8 am to 4 pm, depending on whether the sky is clear or overcast.
+Here, our daylight hours are between 8 am and 4 pm, depending on whether the sky is clear or overcast.
 In December and January, temperatures hover between 0°C and 6°C. But go for a hike or a road trip and -10°C is quite normal at altitude.
 Places like this are just a short drive out of Inverness.
 Hill walking is crisp underfoot, no boggy waterlogged trails to endure!
 Just white hills with fields of unbroken and unmarked snow.
 It really is a joy to behold and, just like kids, a good hill to glissade down is the most fun you could ever experience!